domRiddle/ASF/Escrow.md

 Now, you might choose if you want to import your authenticator to WinAuth first, then to ASF, or to ASF right away.
 First option is more friendly and allows you to duplicate your authenticator also on your PC, allowing you to make confirmations and generate tokens from 3 different places - your phone, your PC and ASF.
 If you want to do that, simply open WinAuth, add new Steam authenticator and choose importing from Android option, then follow instructions.
 When done, you can then import this authenticator from WinAuth to ASF, which is explained below.

 If you don't want or don't need to go through WinAuth, then simply copy ```/data/data/com.valvesoftware.android.steam.community/files/Steamguard-XXX``` where XXX is your ```SteamID``` of the account you want to add (if more than one, because if you have only one then this will be the only file).
 Keep in mind that ```/data/data``` directory is protected and you won't be able to access it without root access.
-Once you get your file on your PC, put it as ```Bot.maFile``` in ASF config directory, where ```Bot``` is name of the bot you want to add 2FA to.
+Once you get your file on your PC, put it as ```BotName.maFile``` in ASF config directory, where ```BotName``` is the name of your bot you're adding ASF 2FA to.
 After this step, launch ASF - it should notice the ```.maFile``` and import it.

 ```
 [*] INFO: ImportAuthenticator() <1> Converting .maFile into ASF format...